These BBQ Deviled Eggs are everyone’s favorite party appetizer with a BBQ flavored twist!

 I have that same deviled egg platter!!
 I love it!
 These look delicious!

-I did a whole post once on the fact that we can’t have a party here without deviled eggs.
+I did a party here without deviled eggs.
 Once, just once, I skipped making them and OMG the wrath that was thrust upon me!!
-These look wonderful!
+So I never let that happen again!

 We have an annual Fouth of July BBQ and I hope to have these, but then maybe I’d rather have them just for us!
 Yum!